KCMTA-Heritage Philharmonic Concerto Competition

-Great thanks to the judges, Dr. Thomas Rosenkranz, Nell French, and Jennifer Murray, and Schmitt Music Center.
+Great thanks to the judges, Dr. Chris Madden and Jim Murray, and Schmitt Music Center.

 Description: This partnership with the Heritage Philharmonic is an opportunity for students to perform a concerto movement with an orchestra.

-Format: Three adjudicators may select a winner for both piano and instrumental categories.
+Format: The adjudicators may select a winner for both piano and instrumental categories.
 The winners will perform the concerto movement with the Heritage Philharmonic, conducted by Jim Murray.

 Students should be prepared to perform their selected movement in its entirety at the competition.
 However, depending on the number of entrants, student auditions may be cut.
 In this case, all competitors will be given the same audition time allotment.
 The competition is open to the public.

 Repertoire: One movement (memorized) of a concerto for piano or other instrument from the standard repertoire, which has been approved by the conductor of the Heritage Philharmonic.
 Selections must have an orchestral accompaniment available for purchase or rental in the United States.

-Eligibility and Fees: High school pianists and instrumentalists age 14 to 18 as of February 8, 2020 are eligible to enter.
+Eligibility and Fees: Pianists and instrumentalists, school grades 6-12, are eligible to enter.
 The entrance fee is $35.00 per student.
-Students must be studying with a KCMTA member who is active and whose dues are paid *or* a student that resides in Jackson County, MO and has not previously won the Heritage Philharmonic’s Young Artist Competition.
-For students of non-members of other counties an additional $75.00 teacher fee is required.
+Piano students must be studying with a KCMTA member who is active and whose dues are paid.
+For piano students of non-members, an additional $75.00 teacher fee is required.
+Instrumental students are exempt from the non-member fee.
 One check made to KCMTA may be sent by the teacher to cover the total fee.

 Enrollment fees should be mailed to: